stashed/docs/docs/guides/managed-backup/dedicated-storage-namespace/index.md

 stash-recovered-2   1/1     Running   0          12m
 ```

-Verify that the backed up data has been restored in `/source/data` directory of the `stash-recovered` pods of a StatefulSet using the following commands,
+Verify that the backed-up data has been restored in `/source/data` directory of the `stash-recovered` pods of a StatefulSet using the following commands,

 ```bash
 $ kubectl exec -n staging stash-recovered-0 -- cat /source/data/data.txt